UCacheMoney/UCacheMoney/README.md

-# UCashMoney
+# UCacheMoney
-UCashMoney allows for users to have an easier banking experience.
-UCashMoney lets users connect their bank account to manage spending, set budgets, and give updates about spending and budget goals.
+UCacheMoney allows for users to have an easier banking experience.
+UCacheMoney lets users connect their bank account to manage spending, set budgets, and give updates about spending and budget goals.

-### What You Can Do With UCashMoney
+### What You Can Do With UCacheMoney
  - Set limits on spending
  - Visualize spending habits over a certain time
  - Notify users when they are approaching their budget